pjdeasy/INF502/Assignment2.md

 Present a short (no more than a couple of sentences) description of your solution approach.
 Show your source code and the output of three example runs.
 ##########################################################################
 *Answer
+I created nbr for the user to input a list of numbers.
+The number%2 provides the remainder of the input after dividing by 2 and multiplies the number by 2 if there is no remainder, or by 3 if there is a remainder.

 def list_mangler(list_in):
     nbr=[]